kkrieger85/infodesk-kats/README.md

 ## Parts:

-Should be available as docker compose setup
+- Should be available as docker compose setup
+- Should be usable by an non-tech person

 Frontend
 - Devices: TV + Mobile